 - 1. Violation of federal or state law, local ordinance, or laws of other national jurisdictions. - 2.
-Violation of any Florida Board of Governors Regulation. - 3.
-Aiding, abetting, furthering, conspiring, soliciting, inciting, or attempting to commit any other violation of University policy, federal law, state law, local ordinance, or laws of other national jurisdictions. - 4.
-Violation of any other University regulation or policy as defined in Section II.
-"Definitions, G. Policy-" in this code Code. - 5.
+Violation of any Florida Board of Governors Regulation.

+- 3. Aiding, abetting, furthering, conspiring, soliciting, inciting, or attempting to commit any other violation of University policy, federal law, state law, local ordinance, or laws of other national jurisdictions. - 4.
+Violation of any other University regulation or policy as defined in "Definitions" in this Code. - 5.
 Violation of the Academic Honor Policy when the student is not currently enrolled in the related course or when the incident cannot otherwise be processed under the Academic Honor Policy.
-Refer to the Academic Honor Policy for violations and descriptions.

-O. Title IX Compliance Policy Violations
+Refer to the Academic Honor Policy for violations and descriptions. - O. Title IX Compliance Policy Violations